Herb

 Plant after last frost in rich, well-drained soil.
 Pinch tops when 6 inches tall to force branching.
 Remove flower buds immediately — flowering ends leaf production.
 Harvest from the top down.
 Water consistently — wilting leaves stress fast.

-See basil in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring basil alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring basil alongside companion plants.

 Frequently Asked Questions